gerritjvv/blog/_posts/2019-02-23-methods-of-problem-solving-power-set.md

 ## Iteration N + 2

 If your language of choice has a library to generate the combinations, and or would support some basic functional programming the translation above is easy.

-If not then we have to think up a way to generate all the combinations for any set we need:
+But where is the fun in that?
+So I will assume there is none or that we just want to learn and see if we can apply the same process above to generating all combinations.

 So we start a new thought process and go back to step 1 again:

+### Iteration N -- combinations

-### Step 1 -- combinations
+#### Step 1 -- combinations

 Problem statement: